atul1503/Knowledge/rust.md

 ## Ownership and Borrowing

+> **Key Concept:** Variable is the owner of the data.
+Once it goes out of scope, the object is deallocated.
+Reference just borrows the object from the owner temporarily and can use it, but the owner cannot go out of scope while the reference is still active.

 ### Ownership Rules

 Rust's ownership system prevents memory errors.
 Every value has an owner, and when the owner goes out of scope, the value is dropped.